-Do I have to complete a Self Assessment tax return?
+Do I Have to Do a Self Assessment Tax Return?

 Amongst all of the legal documentation that your business needs to operate successfully and within the law, a self assessment is one of the most important.
 This significant tax document is one that you’ll be dealing with when you’re self-employed, and if you’re not careful, it could be the one that causes you the most headaches.
 So let’s take a look at exactly what it is, whether you’ll need to file one, and why it’s important to stay on top of it.